 PHYS 111 The Solar System 4

 PHYS 112 Exploration of the Universe 4

 PHYS 101 Introduction to Physics I 4

 PHYS 102 Introduction to Physics II 4

 PHYS An approved elective 2-3

 Total Credit Hours: 18-19

 BIBLICAL STUDIES

 A foreign language core requirement must be fulfilled with this major.
-It can be completed by high school validation, by proficiency test or by courses taken at Eastern.
 Biblical or contemporary foreign languages can fulfill this requirement.